OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-28.md

 If you do not carefully follow all the words of this law, which are written in this book, and do not revere this glorious and awesome name—the Lord your God—

 ## Deuteronomy 28:59
-the Lord will send fearful plagues on you and your descendants, harsh and prolonged disasters, and severe and lingering illnesses.
+the Lord will send dreadful plagues on you and your descendants, harsh and prolonged disasters, and severe and lingering illnesses.

 ## Deuteronomy 28:60
 He will bring upon you all the diseases of Egypt that you dreaded, and they will cling to you.